lmarecha-creator/mcafeecloudguru/content/190moreinformation/_index.md

 ## What to expect

 MVISION Cloud will be connected to your provided Microsoft Azure account to monitor DevSecOps and Developer workflows.
-Use the provided credentials to log into both environments.

 - The initial use-case is based upon managing cloud resources through Cloud Security Posture Management (CSPM).
-As you deploy resources into Azure, McAfee MVISION Cloud will check configuration against best practices and standards.
+As you deploy resources like AKS into Azure, McAfee MVISION Cloud will check configuration against best practices and standards.

 - The next use case concerns itself with sensitive data stored in Micrsoft Azure.
 Customers often do not have visibility into what kind of data lives in clouds.
-In this case, an Bolb bucket is protected by MVISION Cloud
+In this case, an Blob storage is protected by MVISION Cloud

 - Lastly, we will guide you through the "Shift Left" use-case.
 What if security principles were applied BEFORE a devops team pushed infrastructure?
 The scan results will show discrepancies that need to be remediated before being allowed to deploy to production.